Poetic elder portrait by Oded Wagenstein

 Death does not scare me.

-He took his own life at age 88
+He took his own life at the age of 88.

 Caption